 Crest of the Blue Ridge Wine Country

 Henderson County is home to North Carolina’s newest wine county, located in the lower elevations of the Blue Ridge Mountains.
-Three wineries produce classic wines from European vinifera grapes and French-American hybrid grapes, as well as sweeter wines crafted from grapes native to North Carolina.
+Six wineries produce classic wines from European vinifera grapes and French-American hybrid grapes, as well as sweeter wines crafted from grapes native to North Carolina.

 Our wine region, known as the Crest of the Blue Ridge, was named an American Viticultural Area (AVA) in the summer of 2019.
 This prestigious federal designation recognizes Henderson County as a bona fide wine region worthy of a visit.